LTLA/BiocWorkflow2015/converted/workflow.md

 ![**Figure 1:** Cross-correlation function (CCF) against delay distance for the H3K9ac data set.
 The delay with the maximum correlation is shown as the red line.](figure/ccfplot-1.png)

-Only unmarked reads (i.e., not potential PCR duplicates) are used here.
+Only unmarked reads (i.e., not potential PCR duplicates) are used to calculate the cross-correlations.
-This tends to give better signal by reducing the size of the "phantom" peak at the read length [@landt2012chipseq].
+This reduces noise from variable PCR amplification and decreases the size of the "phantom" peak at the read length [@landt2012chipseq].
 However, removal of marked reads is risky as it caps the signal in high-coverage regions of the genome.
 This can result in loss of power to detect DB, or introduction of spurious DB when the same cap is applied to libraries of different sizes.
 Thus, the marking status of each read will be ignored in the rest of the analysis, i.e., no duplicates will be removed in downstream steps.